MichaelRoth42/Juicy-Blog-Stuff/AccessabilityByDesign.md

 Let us take a step together towards a more accessible world.

 ## Reasons why we don't think about accessibility and inclusion / Our mental model
-When thinking about inclusion and accessibility, we often think about a particular group of people that maybe excluded.
+When thinking about inclusion and accessibility, we often think about a particular group of people that is excluded.
 But quite often, the actual group of people is far more significant than we anticipate.
-Quite often, we read and transport values like "include everybody", "sharing is caring", "we're all in this together,".
+Quite often, we read and transport values like "include everybody", "sharing is caring" or "we're all in this together,".
 Most people don't want to be excluding on purpose.
 But there can be a gap between wanting to be inclusive and knowing what's necessary to be it.

 Often it is a trade-off between effort and benefit.
 As already explained, many people do not know what to do, i.e., how significant the step is.
 And when we turn to the benefit, we must, of course, be able to assess how great it actually is.
-How many people would benefit from designing our app, our article, our report inclusive and accessible?
+How many people would actually benefit if we made our app, article or report inclusive and accessible?
 When we start to ask the question "Is it really worth it?" that can be a scary thougt.
 The question of whether it is worthwhile should never be decisive, but it often is.
 Do we only want to include people if we get a benefit from it?
 Or do we want to be accessible because it's the right thing to do, no matter how many people benefit from it?

-Most of us live privileged lives with a good education, a safe home, access to resources, jobs, and other people.
+Many of us have privileged lives with access to good education, a safe home and resources.
+Many have a good job and a network of helpful people.
 We are so privileged that we can afford to take care of everyone.
 This fact leads to a moral duty to do so!

 Now, let's first talk about who is affected when we go for poorly accessible design.
 Why are there barriers, while thinking about inclusion and accessibility?
 Let's then see what we can do to design more accessible stuff, how much work it is, and what our target group looks like.